WNET: Inaccuracy and improper influence

 In June 2015, a media furor forced WNET to postpone the third season of Finding Your Roots when the Sony Pictures hack revealed via hacked emails that a subject of the series, Ben Affleck, had lobbied for material relating to a relative owning slaves be removed from the show.
 Those edits, which violated PBS ethics standards, brought strong criticism from the media to WNET and the producers of the show.
 PBS issued a statement saying "the series co-producers violated PBS standards by failing to shield the creative and editorial process from improper influence, and by failing to inform PBS or WNET of Mr. Affleck's efforts to affect program content".
 The statement promised the episode would be withdrawn from distribution and that the series would employ "an independent genealogist to review all versions of program episodes for factual accuracy".
 After the suspension of the series, Adweek commented: "The network clearly understands that its integrity has been thrown into question by this controversy.
 Even if they understood where the producers of the show were coming from when they decided to entertain the request, PBS and the veracity of all that's included in their documentaries, requires decisive action that conveys just how serious this infraction was".
 The series returned to the air in January 2016.

-Technical information
+LGBTQ+ content

+In March 2025, WNET came under fire by Republican members of Congress during the Anti-American Airwaves hearing, which saw the station accused of using public funding to push "radical, left positions".
+Following these hearings, the station scrubbed its archives of three episodes of the educational program Let's Learn—two of which featured a children's book with a transgender protagonist, while the third featured a drag queen.

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

-Out-of-market carriage

-WNET is carried in all of Mercer County, New Jersey on Comcast, Optimum TV and Verizon Fios.
-It is also carried on cable in Abaco in the Bahamas.